dustlang/rust/.github/ISSUE_TEMPLATE/library_tracking_issue.md

 the rfcbot will ask all the team members to verify they agree with stabilization.
-Once enough members agree and there are no concerns, the final commenting period begins: this issue will be marked as such and will be listed in the next This Week in Rust newsletter.
+Once enough members agree and there are no concerns, the final commenting period begins: this issue will be marked as such and will be listed in the next This Week in Dust newsletter.
 If no blocking concerns are raised in that period of 10 days, a stabilzation PR can be opened by anyone.
 -->